|

 expiry-time="timespec"

-Specifies a time after which the key will not be
+Specifies a time after which the key will not be accepted.

-date or a YYYYMMDDHHMM[SS][Z] time.
-Dates and times will
+YYYYMMDDHHMM[SS][Z] time.
+Dates and times will be

-the UTC time zone.
+UTC time zone.

 from="pattern-list"